dolag233/Dolag-Houdini-Toolset/README.md

 ## <a name="features"></a>Features

-- **100+ Practical HDAs**: Provides a massive collection of HDAs covering modules like modeling, Unreal Engine, volumes, and height fields.
+- **100+ Practical SOP HDAs**: Provides a massive collection of SOP HDAs covering modules like modeling, Unreal Engine, volumes, and height fields, specifically designed for procedural generation while including many general-purpose functionalities.

     All nodes can be found under the `Dolag` category in the Tab menu.

 <p align="center">
   <img src="img/节点一览.png" alt="Node Overview" width="80%">